-We assume that ties are broken at random.
+We assume that ties are resolved uniformly at random.
+Similarly to the single-user case, optimal ML decoding is recovered by setting $q(x_1,x_2,y)=W(y|x_1,x_2)$.

 An error is said to have occurred if the estimate $(\hat{m}_{1},\hat{m}_{2})$ differs from $(m_{1},m_{2})$.
 The error probability for a given pair of codebooks $(\Cc_{1},\Cc_{2})$ is denoted by $p_e(\Cc_{1},\Cc_{2})$, and the error probability for a given random-coding ensemble is denoted by $\pebar(n,M_{1},M_{2})$.
-We define achievable rates, error exponents and ensemble tightness similarly to the single-user setting.
-Similarly to the single-user case, optimal ML decoding is recovered by setting $q(x_1,x_2,y)=W(y|x_1,x_2)$.
+We define achievable rate pairs, error exponents, and ensemble tightness analogously to the single-user setting.